xpack-dev-tools/windows-build-tools-xpack/README.md

 ### Versioning

-The version strings used by the GCC project are three number string like `4.3.0`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `4.3.0-1`.
+The version strings used by the GCC project are three number strings like `4.3.0`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `4.3.0-1`.
 When published as a npm package, the version gets a fifth number, like `4.3.0-1.1`.

-Since adherance of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^4.3.0` and `~4.3.0` with caution, and prefer exact matches, like `4.3.0-1.1`.
+Since adherence of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^4.3.0` and `~4.3.0` with caution, and prefer exact matches, like `4.3.0-1.1`.